Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 "... he got a lot of applause from the expert Yugoslav audience, so despite the one big minus, he should definitely be praised.
 He handled many hopeless situations and definitely limited our defeat.”

 In the newspaper Social-Demokraten, the defeat caused reflection a few days after the match in Belgrade.
 It was amateurs against professionals and the debate as to whether the Danish national team should play against semi- or fully professional nations in the future was aired.
 However, this was pointedly rejected by DBU.
 Officially, the Yugoslavs were amateurs, but the players had jobs under state auspices.
-Typically the police or the army, where football could be prioritised.
+Typically the police or the army, where soccer could be prioritised.
 The communist regime knew how to reward its best sportsmen.

 Club team on charm offensive